c3r34lk1ll3r/tmux-mount/README.md

-# TMUX Plugin for Network Manager
+# TMUX Plugin for mounting device with `udisksctl`

 Shows a menu for handling mount/unmount disk with `udisksctl`.